Why businesses are turning into creative storytellers

 6. Spark Video

-Spark Video, part of the Adobe Spark family, allows users to create professional-looking videos within minutes.
+Spark Video, part of the Adobe Express family, allows users to create professional-looking videos within minutes.
 To create those videos, Spark video users can add images, clips, music, and templates to create their story.
 For an in-depth tutorial on how this can be done in less than 20 minutes check the tutorial below.

 Case Study: 9 Ways to Grow Your Business with Adobe Spark

 Coming up with an idea for a video is a lot easier than turning that idea into reality.
 That’s where YouTube Director comes in handy.
 This iPhone app (and now on-site program) allows you to create videos right from your phone and then guides you through the director’s decisions you ned to make it better.

 Need in-person help?
 YouTube is rolling out a program in select cities where a professional filmmaker will film it for you.
 You’ll, of course, need to spend more than $150 in advertising to get the service started.

 Pricing: App is free.
 On-site program requires spending at least $150 on Google advertising

 Case Study: YouTube Director case studies

 Animoto offers similar features to Adobe Spark, but it is specifically geared toward helping marketers create videos and slideshows quickly.
 Using the Marketing Video Builder, businesses select and customize pre-selected storyboards to make and publish their videos without the need for a director camera crew, or Hollywood budget.

 Pricing: $8-$34 monthly depending on customized features